tengai650/FxDispatcher/README.md

 # FxDispatcher
-Event dispatcher or thread governor for worker threads sending events to the FX Application thread.
+An event dispatcher or thread governor for worker threads sending events to the FX Application thread.
-This prevents worker threads from overwhelming the FX Application thread with events.
+The FxDispatcher prevents worker threads from overwhelming the FX Application thread with events by governing when events can be added to the FX Application thread.

-An event cache is provided by a java.util.concurrent.BlockingQueue allowing threads to post events and continue on.
-However, if the queue is full the posting thread is paused until a queue slot becomes available.
-The size of the queue is user configurable.
+An event cache is provided by a java.util.concurrent.BlockingQueue allowing threads to post events to the queue and continue on.
+However, if the queue is full the posting thread (and any subsequent posting thread) is paused until a queue slot becomes available.
+The size of the blocking queue is user configurable.

 Method waitTillPurged is designed to wait until finished, similar to SwingUtilities.invokeAndWait().

 Benifits:
 * All locking is done by the JDK.
 Low cost maintenance.